Starting to think you’re the only one who ever swipes right on dating apps?

 Here are 5 common profile pic mistakes guys make on dating apps, and what you need to do instead:

-#1: Lack Of Effort = Total Mood Killer
+Mistake #1: Lack Of Effort

+This is a near instant mood killer.
 When your photos are blurry, dimly or harshly lit, or just generally poor quality all the way around, it’s a lot like showing up to a first date after you’ve hit the gym, without showering or changing first.

 From her perspective, you’ve put zero thought and no effort into presenting yourself in an attractive way.
 She can (and will) infer that you don’t care how she perceives you or what impression you’re making – so why wouldn’t she swipe left?